American Dad!: Return to Fox

 On March 21, 2025, it was announced that TBS had declined to order new episodes after the season 21 finale, which aired on March 24.
 It was later announced that same day that contract negotiations were underway that could see the show return to Fox, after having left the network in September 2014.
 Re-runs will continue to air on TBS, along with its sister networks Adult Swim and TruTV through 2030.
 In April 2025, it was announced the series would return to Fox with its twenty-second season, following a four-season pickup order from the network; this renewal will take the show through the 2028–2029 television season.
 It was later announced in October 2025 that this show would serve as a replacement for the now-cancelled The Great North.
-This season is set to premiere on February 22, 2026, where it will air as part of Fox's Sunday Animation Domination block with Family Guy and Universal Basic Guys.
+This season premiered on February 22, 2026, where it aired as part of Fox's Sunday Animation Domination block with Family Guy and Universal Basic Guys.